Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

 Configurable source and header files have a version information that is required during Project Lifetime Management (PLM) of a project.
 The version number is important when the underlying software pack changes and provides a newer configuration file version.

-Depending on the PLM status of the application, the `projmgr` performs for configuration files the following operation:
+Depending on the PLM status of the application, the `csolution` performs for configuration files the following operation:

 1. **Add** a software component for the first time: the related config file is copied twice into the related `RTE` project directory.
 The first copy can be modified by the user with the parameters for the user application.
 The second copy is an unmodified hidden backup file that is appended with the version information.